niahmiah/mongoose-uuid/README.md

 ## What does it do?
 This will add an additional UUID type to mongoose.
 When used instead of String, UUIDs will be stored in Binary format, which takes about half as much space.

 This also makes it easy for you to continue to work with UUIDs as strings in your application.
-It automatically casts Strings to Binary, and when read a document from the database, and you access a property directly, (or use .toObject()), you get the value back as a String.
+It automatically casts Strings to Binary, and when read a document from the database, and you access a property directly, you get the value back as a String.

 ## How to use